-J&K: Cop injured after Terrorists open fire at police team at Nagrota toll plaza
+J&K: Three terrorist killed as encounter underway at Nagrota toll plaza

 In a statement, the J&K Police said, "We intercepted a Srinagar-bound truck at Bann toll plaza on Jammu-Srinagar highway.
 The terrorists, who were inside the truck, fired on us, triggering an encounter.
 One policeman injured, one terrorist killed.
 Encounter going on."

-Meanwhile the Jammu-Srinagar National Highway has been closed for traffic in view of civilian security.
+Meanwhile, the Jammu-Srinagar National Highway has been closed for traffic in view of civilian security.

-One of the terrorists was believed to have been killed in the ensuing gunfight, officials said, adding the operation was going on.
+A massive search operation has been launched to track down the terrorists.
+Senior police officials were at the spot to oversee the combing operations.
+Authorities also ordered closure of schools in Nagrota as a precautionary measure.

 The incident comes just days after a JKP officer, Davinder Singh, was arrested from the same highway while transporting two Hizbul Mujahideen terrorists to Jammu.